Skip to main content

 What Are the Long Term Cardiovascular Implications?

 While the study did not find a statistically significant pharmacogenomic effect for any single SNP, it did reveal that SNPs within the innate immunity pathway had an overall effect on CIMT changes.
-This suggests that the long-term vascular effects of may be modulated by an individual’s genetic predisposition to inflammation.
+This suggests that the long-term vascular effects of hormone therapy may be modulated by an individual’s genetic predisposition to inflammation.

 A genetically guided approach could, in theory, identify individuals for whom the pro-inflammatory or anti-inflammatory effects of a specific hormone preparation might be accentuated, allowing for a more personalized risk-benefit assessment.
 For example, a woman with a genetic profile indicating a heightened inflammatory response might be a candidate for transdermal estrogen, which has a different metabolic profile and impact on inflammatory markers compared to oral preparations.